 The Fund invests in financial assets for the primary purpose of obtaining a return on investments.
 These investments are subject to interest rate risks, which represent the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Fund's interest rate risk is routinely non-monetary assets denominated in currencies other than GBP.
+The Fund's interest rate risk is routinely monitored by the Council and its investment advisors in accordance with the Fund's risk management strategy, including monitoring the exposure to interest rates and assessment of actual interest rates against the relevant benchmarks.